-- Changes in the presentation of the Comprehensive Income and Expenditure Statement to report the cost of continuing operations analysed by the organisation structure of the Services that the Council operate under. - There is no change to the Total Cost of Service, Surplus on Provision of Services or Total Comprehensive Income and Expenditure.
+- Changes in the presentation of the Comprehensive Income and Expenditure Statement to report the cost of continuing operations analysed by the organisation structure of the Services that the Council operate under. - The Cost of Services have increased by £5.685m and the Taxation & Non-Specific Grant Income and Expenditure (Note 12) has the opposite effect to reflect the transfer of Education Services Grant and Housing and Council Tax Benefit and Administration Subsidies from Net Cost of Services to Taxation and non-specific grant income. - There is no change to the Surplus on Provision of Services or Total Comprehensive Income and Expenditure.